The Local Government Records Office provides public access to actions pending before the Local Government Records Committee.

 It is the duty of the committee to approve, disapprove, amend or modify records control schedules for municipalities, participating counties, and other local governmental entities for the disposition of records, based on administrative, legal, fiscal or historical value.

 The meeting of the Local Government Records Committee previously scheduled for January 19, 2021 has been canceled.
-The Local Government Records Committee is planning to meet again on April 20, 2021.
+The Local Government Records Committee meeting scheduled for April 20, 2021 has been canceled.
+The Local Government Records Committee is planning to meet again on July 20, 2021.

 Local Government Records Committee